Something About Amelia: Plot summary

 Thirteen-year-old Amelia Bennett lives with her parents, Steven and Gail, and her ten-year-old sister, Beth, in a comfortable home in a respectable middle-class suburb.
+Steven and Gail both hold office jobs and on the surface, they are a perfectly normal family.
+However, from the start, there are hints that things are not quite what they seem: Gail appears to have a slight drinking problem, and she and Steven are simply going through the motions with their marriage; later on in the film, Steven admits he cannot even remember the last time he and Gail said they loved each other.

 Over the past two years, Amelia has become increasingly withdrawn and depressed, and her grades have steadily declined.
 Gail assumes Amelia is simply being a moody teenage girl, however, shame and fear have kept Amelia silent about the sexual molestation she has been suffering at the hands of her father for the past few years.
-After Steven discovers Amelia is attending a school dance with a boy from her class and the boy has asked Amelia on a date the following Friday, Steven exhibits jealous behaviour akin to that of a husband or boyfriend, rather than her father.
+After Steven discovers Amelia is attending a school dance with a boy from her class and the boy has asked Amelia on a date the following Friday, Steven exhibits jealous behavior akin to that of a husband or boyfriend, rather than her father.
 After attempting to discourage Amelia from dating boys her age, telling her "no one can like you as much as I do", Amelia starts to believe that Steven might harm her younger sister in similar ways.
-Going to school she unburdens herself of her awful secret to her guidance counsellor, Mrs. Hall.
+Going to school she unburdens herself of her awful secret to her guidance counselor, Mrs. Hall.